natetzu/goal_of_education/goal_of_education_is_freedom.md

 So why not make financial freedom Plan A, and make college plan B?

 The effectiveness of an education can be measured by how much it increases the wages your kid can command.
-Your goal as a parent is to educate your kids so that the value of their time increases significantly.
+Your goal as a parent is to educate your kids and significantly increase the value of their time.
 You can measure how well you’re doing, by tracking the opportunity cost of your kid’s time.
 How much is someone willing to pay for your kids’ time? $15/hour at McDonalds?
 Or $100/hour?
 Or $250/hour?
 Naval Ravikant, an influential entrepreneur and investor, was early in his career when he aimed to have skills worth $1000/hour.

 Most kids, when they turn 18, have very little choice in life.
 They can either go to college, trade school or the military.
 What you want for your kids is a fourth choice: a personal project with a lot of financial upside.
 College no longer becomes the default obvious choice, when your kids are well-educated, can charge an expensive rate, and have many interesting projects they can work on.